skilesare/immortality/yudkowsky_notes/README.md

 Yudkowsky, Eliezer (2015-03-11).
 Rationality: From AI to Zombies (Kindle Locations 19959-19961).
 Machine Intelligence Research Institute.
 Kindle Edition.

 Maybe making a broad bet on the economy will lose to a specific bet.
-Is the 'market' vague? -AAF
+Is the 'market' vague?
+Maybe this is exactly the innovation...make the broad bet 0 sum and still offer an advantage to being specific.-AAF

 > Precision or vagueness is a property of maps, not territories.
 Rather we should ask if the price in the supermarket stays constant or shifts about.
 A hypothesis of the “vague” sort is a good description of a price that shifts about.
 A precise map will suit a constant territory.